bymayo/craft-strava-sync/README.md

 ## Install

-- Install via the Plugin Store in the Craft Admin CP by searching for `Strava Sync`.
+- Install via the Plugin Store in the Craft Admin CP by searching for `Strava Sync`

 OR